-157. A series of public consultation meetings were conducted during the project preparation.
-Various forms of public consultations (consultation through ad hoc discussions on site and town-level consultation) have been used to discuss the project and involve the community in planning the project and mitigation measures.

-158. Focus group discussions are done on 26 November 2010 and 5 December 2010 which were attended by 30 participants and 20 participants respectively.
+- 155. A series of public consultation meetings were conducted during the project preparation.
+Various forms of public consultations (consultation through ad hoc discussions on site and town-level consultation) have been used to discuss the project and involve the community in planning the project and mitigation measures. - 156.
+Focus group discussions are done on 26 November 2010 and 5 December 2010 which were attended by 30 participants and 20 participants respectively.
 Community consultations are done on 27 January 2011 and 30 January 2011 with Dorbar Shnong at office of their headmen.
+Stack holders consultation were done on 7 December 2010, 15 December 2010, 11 January 2011 and 25 March 2011 which were attended by representatives from public and agencies like SIPMIU. - 157.
+The records of public of consultations are attached as Appendix 6.
+Following are the comments/suggestions of the participants: - (i) Collection of waste should cover the whole city; - (ii) Proper arrangement of more dustbins; - (iii) Frequency of collection should be increased as per need of the people; - (iv) Need for identification of proper disposal sites and disposal mechanism; - (v) All medical institutions should follow the proper disposable mechanism;

-12 These are grass root traditional institutions involved in the city.
+These are grass root traditional institutions involved in the city.
 The Dorbar Shnong, is most powerful and active body at the local level.
 The headman of the Dorbar Shnong looks after (I) certain administrative, municipal and financial functions (II) law and order and common properties of the village and (III) conventional municipal services like water supply, sanitation, management of roads, footpaths and water sources.
 The Dorbar Shnongs draws their powers from the 6th Schedule of the Constitution.